Baby Eczema: Types of Eczema, How to Identify Eczema and Tips for Parents to Manage it

 Care: Clean the skin with water, use oils (olive oil, baby touch oil) to soften the mud, and apply moisturizing cream to make the skin moist.

-Newborn acne
+Newborn Acne

 Age: within 3 months of birth, the most common around 2 weeks